 Can I return my order for a refund?
 Odelae does not offer refunds unless there is a proven issue with the craftmanship.
 If you are less than satisfied with your order, please contact us within 10 days and we can work it out.
 If you receive your order and would prefer a different item, we can offer an exchange or shop credit.
 All shipping charges will be the responsibility of the buyer.

 Are your journals archival & acid-free?
 Yes, Odelae offers a range of papers made in the USA, including paper from a 100% recycled, wind-powered paper company or paper from a 100% cotton paper mill that's been family run for over 200 years.
 All writing papers are acid-free.
 If you would like to request the best of the archival selections contact Erica for pricing and more info.

 Why are your journals more expensive than the ones I usually buy?
 All materials are sourced in the USA and made by hand (yes, even the stitching!).
 It takes time and resources to make handcrafted goods of fine, heirloom quality.

 How do I take care of my journal?
 Journals live a long life if you keep them out of the elements.
 They don't like long soaks in the claw foot or dancing in the rain.
-Also, keep them out of reach from young children who might pull on the exposed threading.
+Also, keep out of reach from young children who might pull on the exposed threading.
 If you carry your journal in a bag, take a moment to wrap it in a cloth or piece of leather.
 This will save the binding from wear and tear.
 If your journal is showing wear and tear, it might be time to meet its maker.
 Contact Erica for a quote to repair or rebind with fresh pages.